aitesam961/soft-sky-riscv-gnu-prebuilt/README.md

 # soft-sky
 Up-to-date Prebuilt RISCV GNU toolchain for painless setup.
+No more build from source everytime.

 This repository makes use of GitHub actions to build the `riscv-gnu-toolchain` from source.
 Just download the prebuilt binaries, add to path and use.